Sarmistha100/RNA_SEQ_ANALYSIS/README.md

 ## 📌 Overview

-This project implements a complete, reproducible RNA-seq analysis workflow for *Arabidopsis thaliana*, from raw sequencing data to differential gene expression analysis.
-The pipeline is modular, automated via shell scripts, and runs in a Linux environment (tested on Ubuntu).
+This project implements a complete, reproducible RNA-seq analysis workflow for Arabidopsis thaliana, from raw sequencing data to differential gene expression (DGE) analysis.
+Designed as a hands-on learning implementation of the protocol from Villalobos-Escobedo et al. (2024), I executed the full pipeline with genuine results from PRJNA575031 data.
 ---

 ## 🧬 Workflow